Dilipsripuram/RewardPoints/README.md

 http://localhost:8080/createData

- -This will calculate the reward points and create dataset information in H2 DB.
+- This will calculate the reward points and create dataset information in H2 DB.

 Image 1